-Take a bit of time if you are at Meadow Cottage to have a look at the stream side plants that are on the bank side next to the garden, or head out to the nearby forestry paths where there are the occasional eagles soaring overhead (both White Tailed and Golden) and a range of small birds (including the exotic looking Crossbills, Redpolls and Bullfinches) flitting through the trees.
+Take a bit of time to look out to sea where the occasional eagles are soaring overhead (both White Tailed and Golden) and a range of small birds (including the exotic looking Crossbills, Redpolls and Bullfinches) flitting through the trees.

 From the Cabin, there are eagles again, a range of seabirds, and the occasional Hen Harrier.
 The relic flora along the wooded cliffs and ravine dates from just after the ice age includes rare orchids and lichens.
 And then there are the precious views of whales and dolphins during calm weather in late spring and summer.

 Before the mechanisation of farming, Corncrakes were heard across Britain.
 Now they are mostly restricted to the Northwest fringes of the UK, and in particular, the Hebrides.
 The RSPB and Scottish Natural Heritage have been supporting Corncrake conservation on Skye, and the bird’s curious grating call (a bit like a finger nail across a plastic comb!) can be heard – especially at night - around Trotternish & Waternish - and often from the Cabin.
 They are extremely secretive, and so a glimpse of one is a rare ....and perhaps a slightly disappointing experience.
 They are small and a streaked brown colour to blend in with the grass and rushes, rather than a more exotic appearance that their call might suggest.